How long has the Fellows Program existed?

 Absolutely.
 PDLG has had Fellows from all over the country.

-I’ve read the PDLG definition of diversity to see if I am eligible and I am not sure.
+I’ve read the PDLG eligibility criteria to see if I am eligible and I am not sure.
 How do I find out?

-You can find out from Lois Kimbol, Chairperson of the Fellows Program and PDLG Vice President for Programs.
+You can find out from Lois Kimbol, Chairperson of the Fellows Program and PDLG Vice President for Programs; however, the final decision on eligibility is made by the PDLG Fellows Program Committee.
 Email her at firstname.lastname@example.org to set up a call.

 Does the Fellows Program have a grade cut off?

 PDLG is primarily looking for students who are getting A’s and B’s in law school.
 That generally equates to a 3.0 but in some situations, exceptions can be made.